-When you configure IPSec for the first time, a \rightarrow Setup Tool Wizard is started that guides you through a partly automatic configuration of various initial settings.
+When you configure IPSec with the >> Setup Tool for the first time, you can choose to open the IPSec Wizard, that guides you through a partly automatic configuration of various initial settings.
+Select the option yes.
 (The configuration with the Setup Tool Wizard is described in "Submenu Wizard" on page 89.)